eerisken/deep-learning-projects/README.md

 The experiments are created using Google Colab and organized by topic or project.

-- `LTN.ipnby`: an experiment with Logic Tensor Networks for Multi-Label Classification of movie-genres using PyTorch and ltntorch package.
+- `LTN.ipynb`: an experiment with Logic Tensor Networks for Multi-Label Classification of movie-genres using PyTorch and ltntorch package.

 ## ⚙️ Frameworks & Tools